Switzerland and International

 - Objective 1: Encourage agroecological research by raising awareness and cooperation between donor organisations, governments and the research community.

-- Objective 3: Provide information, raise awareness and support policymakers at the international level (e.g. at climate change conventions) and demonstrate the potential of agroecological measures and strategies in Kenya, in order to counter the negative impact of climate change.
+- Objective 2: To inform and sensitize decision-makers at national and international level to support agroecology: to demonstrate and harness the potential of agroecological measures and strategies in Kenya to address the negative impacts of climate change.

 Achievements to date